sh13y/GR-Installment-Manager/README.md

 ## 👋 About This Project

 **Hey there!** I'm a hobbyist developer who built this for my dad.
-He used to manage his tire business with stacks of paper, handwritten ledgers, and what seemed like an endless supply of coffee to stay organized.
+He used to manage his small retail business with stacks of paper, handwritten ledgers, and what seemed like an endless supply of coffee to stay organized.
 As his tech-savvy son, I decided to modernize his workflow and give him the digital tools he deserves.

-This isn't just another business management app - it's a labor of love designed specifically for small tire businesses that want to ditch the paperwork and embrace the future.
-Whether you're tracking customer payments, managing inventory, or just trying to remember who still owes you for those premium tires, this app has got your back!
+This isn't just another business management app - it's a labor of love designed specifically for small businesses that want to ditch the paperwork and embrace the future.
+Whether you're tracking customer payments, managing inventory, or just trying to remember who still owes you for their purchases, this app has got your back!

 ## ✨ Features That Make Life Easier